oven-sh/bun/docs/cli/test.md

 // tests...
 ```

-Perform per-file setup and teardown logic with `beforeAll` and `afterAll`.
+Perform per-scope setup and teardown logic with `beforeAll` and `afterAll`.
+At the top-level, the `*scope* is the current file; in a `describe` block, the scope is the block itself.

 ```ts
 import { expect, test, beforeAll, afterAll } from "bun:test";